-Wenli Jen, Ed.D. is an educational consultant, professor, motivational speaker, writer, nonprofit program director and community leader working to improve professional development and learning in educational, community and business industries.
+Wenli Jen, Ed.D. is an educational consultant, professor, motivational speaker, writer, nonprofit director and community leader working to improve professional development and learning in educational, community and business industries.

 Dr. Jen speaks at various events and international, national and state conferences.
-She has also been invited to numerous colleges and universities to speak about cultural competency, effective partnerships/community collaboration, leadership, self-esteem, women and girls’ empowerment and other topics.
+She has also been invited to numerous colleges and universities to speak about cultural competency, effective partnerships, community collaboration, leadership, self-esteem, women and girls’ empowerment and other topics.
 She had been invited to be a TED speaker and have spoken on “Repurposing Negativity” at the November 2013 TEDxPCC event and “Dare to Be My Age” at the April 2014 TEDxYouth@CityofIndustry event.
 She is also a contributing writer to the Asian American anthologies, Pho for Life and Miso for Life.
+She also served as a consulting producer and co-host on two shows for a local Time Warner Cable channel.

-Dr. Jen is an active member of various professional organizations and sits on various steering committees, councils and boards relating to education, health, media and the arts, including but not limited to: Los Angeles County Adolescent Health Collaborative, PBS So-Cal, the Harvard Graduate School of Education Alumni Ambassadors, Harvard Asian American Alumni Alliance, Rosemead Educational Foundation, National Women’s Political Caucus and UN Women – US National Committee Greater Los Angeles.
-Currently, she works with the United Nations Global Compact women’s empowerment and is a current member of the National Business Education Association.
-She also serves as a consulting producer and co-host on two shows for a local Time Warner Cable channel.
+Dr. Jen is an active member of various professional organizations and sits on various steering committees, councils and boards relating to education, health, media and the arts, including but not limited to: Los Angeles County Adolescent Health Collaborative, PBS So-Cal, the Harvard Graduate School of Education Alumni Ambassadors, Rosemead Educational Foundation, and United Nations Association – Pasadena Chapter.
+She works with the United Nations Global Compact to promote gender equity in business around the world and National Women’s Political Caucus.
+She is a member of the National Business Education Association and the American Educational Research Association.

 Dr. Jen earned her bachelor’s degree at the University of California, Irvine with a major in Social Science, specializing in Public and Community Service.
 She continued with professional goals with her undergraduate minor in education to obtain her teaching and administrative credentials also from UC Irvine.
-A graduate of Harvard University Graduate School of Education in the Human Development & Psychology master’s program, Dr. Jen also holds a doctoral degree from the University of Southern California in Educational Leadership and Educational Psychology.
+A graduate of Harvard University Graduate School of Education in the Human Development and Psychology master’s program, Dr. Jen also holds a doctoral degree from the University of Southern California in Educational Leadership and Educational Psychology.
 Dr. Jen currently resides in Los Angeles, California, with her family.

 Dr. Jen can be found on Facebook at www.facebook.com/drwenlijen.
 Please click “like” on her FB page, and keep connected!